BrickMMO/hackathon-set/london-architecture.markdown

 ### Description

-The official [London Architecture ](https://www.lego.com/en-ca/product/london-21034) LEGO® set has a built in intaractive feature.
+The official [London Architecture ](https://www.lego.com/en-ca/product/london-21034) LEGO® set has a built in interactive feature.
 The London Eye will turn at a steady pace with lights.
 The London Bridge will sense movement of boats and will open until sensor stops detecting.
 Will also change traffic lights accordingly.
 If possible, add a clock on Big Ben.
 It will chime every hour.

 The LEGO Group. (n.d.).
 London™.
 Retrieved 2024, from https://www.lego.com/en-ca/product/london-21034.

 ![London Architecture](images/londoncity.png)

-> <smalll>LEGO (n.d.).
+> <small>LEGO (n.d.).
 LEGO London Architecture.
 Retrieved February 12, 2024, from [https://www.lego.com/en-ca/product/london-21034](https://www.lego.com/en-ca/product/london-21034)</small>

 ### Requirements